cits5501/cits5501.github.io/src/faq.md

 with me to discuss your answers and remaining questions.

 Be sure to start your revision and formulate your questions *early*!
-If you try to make an appointment to discuss the exam less three working days before the exam, I may be either not at UWA or busy with exam preparations myself, and unable to schedule an appointment
+If you try to make an appointment to discuss the exam less than three working days before the exam, I may be either not at UWA or busy with exam preparations myself, and unable to schedule an appointment